PicoPlanetDev/Target-Analysis/README.md

 ![Excel Spreadsheet](https://github.com/PicoPlanetDev/Target-Analysis/blob/main/help/accuracy-vs-hand-scored.png?raw=true)

 ## Installation
-1. Install Python 3.9 from this page: https://www.python.org/downloads/release/python-395/
-If the computer used runs Windows, please select the bottom option at the bottom of the page: Windows Installer (64-bit).
-2. Run the installer, **making sure to check the "Add Python 3.x to PATH" box**.
-3. Click the green ```↓ Code``` button at the top right of this Github page and select Download ZIP.
-4. Extract the zipped folder to a prominent location, such as the Desktop or Documents directory.
-5. Double click to run ```install_dependencies.bat```
+1. Double click to run ```install_dependencies.bat```
-6. Double click to run ```gui.pyw``` to run the analysis software.
+2. Double click to run ```gui.pyw``` to run the analysis software.
-7. The images folder includes two scanned targets to test functionality.
+3. The images folder includes two scanned targets to test functionality.
 Run the software (see the Usage section) and click Show Output, ensuring that a score of 94-4X is displayed.

 ## Documentation
 ### Information

 Created by Sigmond Kukla for the Mt.
-Lebanon Rifle Team in May and June of 2021.
+Lebanon Rifle Team in May, June, and July of 2021.

 Future people: Is COVID over yet?